Added on 18 June 2024:

 • European Commission

-Searching for clinical trials
+Searching for clinical trials: the public portal

 The public website has a search function which anybody can use to find detailed information on clinical trials from 31 January 2022, based on the information contained in the Clinical Trials Information System (CTIS).